tomoyanonymous/matsuuratomoyacom-web/content/contact/callforjob/index.en.md

 Also, 2 years before, I was working at [teamLab](https://teamlab.art) as a sound engineer/programmer.
 The job contains programming for interactive music contents and actual installations at venue (including many overseas exhibitions).
 Also experienced internship at [YCAM(Yamaguchi Center for Arts and Media) Interlab](https://ycam.jp) and student at [School for Poetic Computation](https://sfpc.io)(artist-run, kind of alt-grad school).

-I'm now working on my master thesis and will graduate in next March but I hav e completely no plan from next April.
+I'm now working on my master thesis and will graduate in next March ~~but I have completely no plan from next April.~~

 There's some plan other than doing a freelancer but I'm thinking to obtain money to start my own project in the future for now.